dotnet/corert/Documentation/how-to-build-WebAssembly.md

 # How to debug the IL->WebAssembly compilation #
 This is Windows only for now.
 1. Set the ILCompiler startup command line to ```@C:\corert\tests\src\Simple\HelloWasm\obj\Debug\wasm\native\HelloWasm.ilc.rsp```.
 That will generate HelloWasm.bc, an LLVM bitcode file.
-2. To compile that to WebAssembly, run ```emcc HelloWasm.bc  -s ALLOW_MEMORY_GROWTH=1  C:\corert\bin\WebAssembly.wasm.Debug\sdk\libPortableRuntime.bc C:\corert\bin\WebAssembly.wasm.Debug\sdk\libbootstrappercpp.bc -s WASM=1 -o HelloWasm.html``` (if emcc isn't on your path, you'll need to launch an Emscripten command prompt to do this).
+2. To compile that to WebAssembly, run ```emcc HelloWasm.bc  -s ALLOW_MEMORY_GROWTH=1  C:\corert\bin\WebAssembly.wasm.Debug\sdk\libPortableRuntime.a C:\corert\bin\WebAssembly.wasm.Debug\sdk\libbootstrappercpp.a -s WASM=1 -o HelloWasm.html``` (if emcc isn't on your path, you'll need to launch an Emscripten command prompt to do this).
 That will generate a .wasm file with your code as well as html and js files to run it.

 # How to run a WebAssembly application #
 1. Ensure you have Edge (Windows only), Chrome or [Firefox](https://www.getfirefox.com).